java2509/MechaCar_Statistical_Analysis/README.md

 ## Resources:

-## Linear Regression to Predict MPG
+## Deliverable 1 : Linear Regression to Predict MPG

 A multiple linear regression was ran using RStudio where it was determined